 1. Meet with your administrator 2.
-Receive two evaluation documents-the "Short Form" (Compliance with Standards Checklist) and the "Guide for Teacher Professional Support."
-3. Following the receipt of the written evaluation (Short Form), you have 10 calendar days to sign and return the form.
-Signing the form acknowledges receipt of the document, not that you necessarily agree with the content.
-4. You may choose to contact an AEA Rights or Evaluation committee person to assis you through this process (274-0536).
-5. Should you choose to make a written response to the evaluation, you must do so within the ten calendar day time frame, and BEFORE you sign the document.
+Receive two evaluation documents-the "Proficiency Evaluation" (Compliance with Standards Checklist) and the "Guide for Teacher Professional Support."
+3. Following the receipt of the written evaluation, you have 10 calendar days to electronically finalize and return the form.
+Electronically finalizing the form acknowledges receipt of the document, not that you necessarily agree with the content.
+4. You may choose to contact an AEA Rights or Evaluation committee person to assist you through this process (274-0536, ext.
+538).
+5. Should you choose to make a written response to the evaluation, you must do so within the ten calendar day time frame, and BEFORE you electronically finalize the document.
 6. If you so choose, an additional formal observation to be done by a different, mutually acceptable evaluator.
 7. Meet with your administrator to collaboratively discuss possible activities and ideas for ways to improve in the identified area(s), e.g. workshops, classes, observing/collaborating with other educators, requesting an Instructional Coach.
-8. Should you choose to obtain an Instructional Coach, you may request one through the AEA office at 274-0536.
-9. You have the right to obtain copies of any/all information or documentation concerning your performance, which is used in your evaluation.
+8. Should you choose to obtain an Instructional Coach, you may request one through the AEA office at 274-0536, ext.
+538. 9.
+You have the right to obtain copies of any/all information or documentation concerning your performance, which is used in your evaluation.
 10. If you have demonstrated the required growth, you will move to the next step in the cycle.
-If insufficient progress is shown, more formal intervention will be warranted
+If insufficient progress is shown, more formal intervention will be warranted.